By State

 Step 5 – Register and Use

-Depending on the state, the principal may need to register the power of attorney with a government agency, especially when it involves real estate.
+Depending on the state, the principal may need to register the power of attorney with a government agency, especially in real estate matters.

 When the agent completes an act as the principal’s attorney-in-fact, they must have a copy of the power of attorney available to prove their authority.